Duke Energy Corporation (DUK) Stock Could Soon Reward Patient Investors

 Duke Energy Corporation (DUK) Insider Activity

-Duke Energy Corporation disclosed in a document filed with the SEC on Nov 10 that Jamil Dhiaa M. (EVP & Chief Operating Officer) sold a total of 900 shares of the company’s common stock.
-The trade occurred on Nov 10 and was made at $95.01 per share for $85510.0.
-Following the transaction, the insider now directly holds 58057.0 shares of the DUK stock.
+Duke Energy Corporation disclosed in a document filed with the SEC on Dec 01 that YOUNG STEVEN K (EVP & CCO) sold a total of 415 shares of the company’s common stock.
+The trade occurred on Dec 01 and was made at $100.84 per share for $41849.0.
+Following the transaction, the insider now directly holds 0.11 million shares of the DUK stock.

 Duke Energy Corporation (DUK): Who are the competitors?

-The company’s main competitors (and peers) include NextEra Energy Inc. (NEE) that is trading 1.43% up over the past 12 months and The Southern Company (SO) that is -0.21% lower over the same period.
-Dominion Energy Inc. (D) is -26.58% down on the 1-year trading charts.
+The company’s main competitors (and peers) include NextEra Energy Inc. (NEE) that is trading 1.12% up over the past 12 months and The Southern Company (SO) that is 2.71% higher over the same period.
+Dominion Energy Inc. (D) is -25.38% down on the 1-year trading charts.